Free Business Review

 Despite this, selling a business – particularly one which is financially distressed – is a tough ask at the best of times, never mind in the midst of a global health and economic crisis.
 Real Business Rescue has an in-house corporate finance team who can help you through the whole transaction process.

 Not only can we ascertain whether your care home is worth selling, but we can also help you obtain an independent valuation, market the business on your behalf, and support you through the entire negotiation and all-important due diligence process.
 Not only can this help ease the pressure and burden on you, but can also allow you to sell for the best price to a buyer who is not only serious about buying your care home, but is proceedable too.

 If we do not believe your business is likely to sell on the open market, our licensed insolvency practitioners can discuss your options for either closing or rescuing the business depending on its financial position and your desire to continue operating.

-If, like many care homes up and down the country, your business was doing well before the COVID-19 pandemic hit, there could be a number of ways which your company can move from the red and back into the black.
+If, like many care homes up and down the country, your business has hit a temporary rough patch, there could be a number of ways which your company can move from the red and back into the black.
 Liquidation is far from the only option for your care home despite its current financial problems.